by: Thomas C.

 After teaching lessons to hundreds of kids, I got to know the parents of the kids as well.
 A lot of times, parents never realized the dangers of water and the simple ways they could reduce their children’s risk of drowning.
 For example, having a pool that is enclosed by a fence that completely isolates the pool prevents access to the pool.
 You can’t drown in a pool if you can’t get to the pool.
 Simple, but gets the job done.

-All we have to do is educate people about the risks of drowning and how to prevent drownings from happening.
+We first have to educate people about the risks of drowning and how to prevent drownings from happening.
 Naturally, a great way to be safe around water is learning to swim!
 Swim lessons get a lot of people in the door to educate them AND gets them on board with our vision and mission.
 Though swim lessons may be our primary business, that is just the tip of the iceberg!

 As a Christian who loves Jesus, I am motivated to love my neighbor as myself.
 Jesus died and rose again for me.
 The beautiful gospel story invigorates me with the energy and resolve to make our vision a reality.
 If Jesus really loves me that much, I want to love Him in return.
 I can show my love for Him and to Him by loving my neighbor.
 One way God has called me to do that is All Knox Swim.
 And if He has called me to do that, he will provide whatever is needed to make that happen.
 Without him, All Knox Swim will fail.
 That is why the end of our Mission is “in Jesus’ name”.